 - Auto Calibration: This method allows you to calibrate all four sensors simultaneously.
 It is designed for use with the RKI Four-Gas Calibration Cylinder and is the quickest and easiest method to calibrate the Eagle. - Single Calibration: This method allows you to calibrate one sensor at a time.
-Use this method if you are only calibrating one or two sensors or if you are not using the RKI Four-Gas Calibration Cylinder.
+Use this method if you are only calibrating one or two sensors, or if you are using single gas calibration cylinders.

-Calibrating with the Auto Calibration Method
+Calibrating with the Auto Calibration method

 This section describes calibration using the Auto Calibration method.
-To calibrate using the Single Calibration method, see "Calibrating with the Single Calibration Method" on page 45.
+To calibrate using the Single Calibration method, see "Calibrating with the Single Calibration method" on page 49.

-1. Use the AIR/▲ and SHIFT/▼ button to place the prompt next to the AUTO CALIBRATION menu option.

-2. Press the POWER/ENTER button to display the Calibration Values screen.
+- 1. Use the AIR/▲ and SHIFT/▼ button to place the prompt next to the AUTO CALIBRATION menu option. - 2.
+Press the POWER/ENTER button to display the Calibration Values screen.